blakesmods/web/apps/web/content/docs/1.21/mysticalagriculture/reprocessor-recipes.md

 category: Mystical Agriculture
 ---

-Mystical Agriculture allows you easily add your own Seed Reprocessor recipes using both Datapacks and CraftTweaker.
+Mystical Agriculture allows you to easily add your own Seed Reprocessor recipes using both Datapacks and CraftTweaker.

 ## Datapacks